aryan68125/Fast_api_project/README.md

 - Its used to create, update, read and delete entries in a database table.
 - This sql aclchemy orm model is fundamentally different from the pydantic model.

+## Users account in FastAPI using sql alchemy orm library